waterljwant/UGV-KPNet/README.md

 ## Real-time keypoints detection for autonomous recovery of the unmanned ground vehicle

+This repo contains training and testing code for our paper on UGV-KPNet, a task for detecting the keypoints of the small UGV form the images captured by a monocular camera to obtain positioning and attitude information of the UGV.
+More information about the project can be found in our [paper](https://ietresearch.onlinelibrary.wiley.com/doi/epdf/10.1049/iet-ipr.2020.0864).

 If you find UGV-KPNet useful in your research, please cite: